-Let’s start with what to insulate your container with.
+Let’s start with which insulation to use.

 Now, let’s talk about where to insulate.

-Fit Solar Panels
+Install Solar Panels

-Remember if you are seriously considering solar panels, you can ask the supplier to test your home first and they will give you an estimation of how much energy they expect the solar panels on your roof will produce.
+If you are seriously considering solar panels, you can ask the supplier to test your home first and they will give you an estimation of how much energy they expect the solar panels on your roof will produce.

 © Larry Wade